-Several key mortgage rates were flat in the Pittsburgh area this week.
+A number of benchmark mortgage rates held firm in the Pittsburgh area this week.

 According to Bankrate’s national survey of large lenders, the average rate on the benchmark 30-year fixed-rate mortgage rate for the Pittsburgh area stood at 4.00 percent.